DollarStoreThor/Unit-4/README.md

 ###    Block 24 Workshop - Hyperparameter Tuning

-Scenario:

-    You are a data scientist working for a financial institution seeking to improve its credit risk assessment process.
-The institution processes a substantial volume of loan applications and wants to optimize its decision-making by adopting machine learning techniques.
-Your task is to fine-tune a classification model to enhance its ability to predict whether a loan applicant will likely default on their loan payments.

-Problem Statement:

-    The financial institution you are employed at is keen on leveraging advanced machine learning techniques to make more accurate credit risk assessments.
-Given a dataset containing historical loan application data along with various applicant attributes, your objective is to optimize the performance of a Decision Tree Classifier through hyperparameter tuning.

 Goals:

     1. Import the necessary libraries and generate a synthetic classification dataset using make_classification from sklearn.datasets.